BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Future Development Ideas and To-dos 📝

-- Add some descriptions that *you need to select a somewhat opaque transparency in order to colorize (theme) your minimap*
 - Allow user to quickly turn on/off minimap transparency using extension setting checkbox
 - Examine performance analysis of code to find potential optimizations
-- Warn user if minimap is disabled when first installing extension
 - Test oldest supported version of VS Code for compatibility
-- Switch keybinding in documentation to use uppercase <kbd>M</kbd>
 - Create and add social preview image to GitHub project
 - Improve project animations and add screenshots
 - Translate the extension to other languages